7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 # set_order: 3
 ---

-Sometimes you might want to assign all the existing leads to a new assistant.
+Sometimes you might want to assign some of the existing leads to another assistant with a different nurturing schedule for a different offering.

-With 7Targets you can easily assign existing leads to new assistants.
+In 7Targets, you can easily assign existing leads to new assistants.
+It involves filtering and getting those leads which needs to be assigned to another Assistant, selecting all of them and then using the Restart Followup action.

 Here is the complete guideline of how you can do that by following simple steps.